oolorg/opnfv-functest-vnf/README.md

 Proposal of new VNF onboarding for Danube Functest
 ==================================================
-This proof of concept can do testing for interoperability of BGP Protocol, In Future we will support other Protocol and other VNF.
+This proof of concept can do testing for interoperability of BGP Protocol, In Future we will support other Protocol(OSPF) and othre Function and other VNF.

 ##1.
 Background